 Jason Couch, born and raised in the Rhondda Valleys, Wales, has lived in Hamburg, Germany since 1991.
-Although he has a wonderful job that takes him around the world, his main passion is the theatre.
-Although a very late starter, in 1996, at the age of 26 he finally auditioned for a play at the Hamburg Players and got the part of one of the main characters, Raymond, in the comedy Keeping Down with the Joneses by John Chapman and Jeremy Lloyd (of ‘Allo, ‘Allo fame).
+Although a very late starter, in 1996, at the age of 26 he finally auditioned for a play at the Hamburg Players and got the part of one of the main characters, Raymond, in the comedy Keeping Down with the Joneses by John Chapman and Jeremy Lloyd.

 Jason was also asked to direct the University Players’ 20th Anniversary production.
 He decided it would be Arthur Miller’s The Crucible and he would be joined by co-director Rebecca Garron.